matthewddiaz/Algorithms/src/com/matthewddiaz/algorithms/sorting/nonComparisonSorts/README.md

 input data set value ranges.
 It assumes that the input data set ranges from 0 to k.
 Counting Sort then uses two additional arrays; an auxiliary (copy array) and an elementIndexArray that calculates the correct position for every element in the original array.
-This algorithm performs best when input data value range is positive and small and the input data also contains lots of repeating data.
+This algorithm performs best when input data value range is positive, small, and the input data also contains lots of repeating data.

  **NOTE:** counting
 sort does not sort in place; since it requires these 2 additional arrays.